When should I make contact with the Labour and Delivery triage?

-Please contact the Labour and Delivery triage if:
+Please contact the Birthing Unit triage if:

 Does Stevenson provide epidurals?